muratk3n/thirdwave/en/2015/08/ufo.md

 sighting was recorded by a Confederate soldier during the Civil War.
 He thought it was a Union balloon but the thing he reported was moving too fast for a balloon.
 He must have thought "those damn Yankies and their tech!".
-I maintained a general skepticism against all these reports though; One hypothesis I had was "UFO sightings increase with scifi becoming more accessible through media, people project their scifi fantasies onto the real world".
+I read all that with a general skepticism;
+One hypothesis I had was "UFO sightings increase with scifi becoming more accessible through media, people project their scifi fantasies onto the real world".
 Then the graph should've shown huge increase after the 60s/70s, it did not.
 There is a huge increase, but it is after 1992.
 What happened that year?
 Bill Clinton is elected as President.
 I don't know.
 Did the aliens started finding Earth more interesting because of Bill Clinton?
 Weird.
 There is a drop at 2008 - well, Barack Obama is elected as President.
 Aliens lose interest after this time?
 Anyway I urge readers the test their own hypothesis'.

 Some more of mine: Let's say UFO delusion effects a certain percent of the populace, then with more people we'd have more sightings.
 Then why